I truly enjoy working with families and the dynamics that occur when adult family members come together to change and heal.

 changing family patterns and communication

-IMPROVING QUALITY OF SIBLING RELATIONSHIPS IN ADULTHOOD
+IMPROVING adult SIBLING RELATIONSHIPS

 navigating transitions into adult relationships